department-of-veterans-affairs/gibct-data-service/README.md

 ### Data Modes and Versions
 GIDS profile data is logically partitioned in two modes: **preview** mode and **production** mode.
-In preview mode the data retrieved via the API has not yet been approved by the VA Education Stakeholders.
+In preview mode the data retrieved via the API has not yet been completely processed and built out by the InstitutionBuilder model.
 In contrast, production mode is the actual data pushed to **GIBCT** for public consumption.

+Originally, this used to be two steps as generating a preview could take 15+ hours.
+After some code refactoring, in particual carrying forward the geocoding information from insititutions that didn't change their address since the last preview was generated, this time was reduced to less than 15 minutes.
+Sometimes generating a **preview** can take less than 30 seconds.

+After discussions with the user(s), it was determined that it made sense to go ahead and combine generating a preview and publishing the results to **GIBCT**.
+The code was refactored to do this and provide a running status to the user on the Dashboard page until the job is completed.
+It runs via an asynchronous job.

+Accordingly, the version's status is **preview** only until the job completes successfully.
+A decision was made to keep the **preview** status because while the version is generating, the public data should still be pointing to the old **production** version.
+Also, various checks while the version is generating check for the status of the version to process accordingly.

 ### Primary User Flow
 Institution profile data is synthesized from separate CSVs maintained by various federal sources.
 Once the CSVs are